FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/chargefrequency.md

 - Finance teams identify and allocate one-time purchases either by amortization or cost recovery from the right entity.
 - Engineering managers are able to identify usage-based charges to include in their budget or forecasting processes.

+## Clarifications

+- "Usage-Based" value means that charges will be incurred when usage occurs.
+If there's a charge that happens monthly, even if it's based on usage, it would have a frequency 'recurring' as it's occurrence does not depend on usage consumption but other contractual terms.
+- An upfront RI is a cost incurred in one billing period, similar to EC2 usage.
+Although neither will recur into another billing period, the upfront RI will be a 'one-time' charge and EC2 usage will be 'usage-based'.
+Another separate and distinct upfront RI or record of EC2 usage can be charged in the next period, if they occur.
+If a upfront RI is bought every month, they will be individual 'one-time' charges and cannot be considered as 'recurring'.

 ## Reference
 - Microsoft: [understand-usage-details-fields](https://learn.microsoft.com/en-us/azure/cost-management-billing/automate/understand-usage-details-fields)
 - AWS: [understand-bill-details-fields](https://docs.aws.amazon.com/cur/latest/userguide/billing-columns.html)